stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 ### **Multiple Referrers**

-We may encounter a scenario of more than one Referrer recommending #stratapp to people at the same Client.
+We may encounter a scenario of more than one Referrer recommending #stratapp to the same Client.

 In this scenario, the allocation of Referral Fees across more than one Referrer will be at the sole discretion of the Company.